osrf/gazebo_tutorials/haptix_install/tutorial.md

 Unzip the zip file into your preferred HAPTIX folder.
 For example: `C:\Users\osrf\Desktop\haptix-ws`.

-## Installing the client library SDK in Linux
+## Installing the HAPTIX client library SDK in Linux

 ###  One-line install